WorldvsPlastic/learn/docs/plastic_101/how-its-made.md

 Below are some of the ways plastic resin pellets are changed into our every day products:

-* Extrusion
+### Extrusion

 > * Pellets are heated and mechanically mixed in a long chamber, forced through a small opening and cooled with air or water.

-* Calendaring
+### Calendaring

 > * Squashing melted plastic between heavy roller
     * This process is used to make plastic sheets or films

-* Injection molding
+### Injection molding

 >* The resin pellets are heated and mechanically mixed in a chamber and then forced under high pressure into a cooled mold.
     *	This process is used for containers like butter and yogurt tubs.

-* Blow molding
+### Blow molding

 > * This technique is used in conjunction with extrusion or injection molding.
 * The resin goes into the chilled mold, and compressed air gets blown into the resin tube.
 * The air expands the resin against the walls of the mold.
     * This process is used to make plastic bottles.

-* Rotational molding:
+###Rotational molding:

 > * The resin pellets are heated and cooled in a mold that can be rotated in three dimensions.
 * The rotation evenly distributes the plastic along the walls of the mold.
 * This technique is used to make large, hollow plastic items
     * Toys, furniture, sporting
 		equipment, septic tanks, garbage cans,  kayaks

-* Spinneret molding
+### Spinneret molding

 > * The resin pellets are forced through a kind of microscopically small sieve, called a spinneret, to make thin fibers.
-        * This technique is used to make things like toothbrushes or nylon stockings.
+    * This process is used to make things like toothbrushes or nylon stockings.

-Learn more about the process here:
+Learn more about these process here:

 * https://science.howstuffworks.com/plastic.htm
 * https://www.explainthatstuff.com/plastics.html